Challenges When Appraising Custom Homes in Tri-Cities Washington

 Comparing homes to a simple blueprint can also be difficult as the features of a home usually reveal themselves during a simple walk-through.
 Though a real estate appraiser can read that a home will have two bedrooms, seeing how those bedrooms are completed and the kind of square footage that is actually effective can color an appraiser’s forecast.
 That is simply not possible on a custom home appraisal job.

 With all of that being said about how difficult the appraiser’s job is, yours might be much more difficult in getting an appraiser to see subjective value in mere plans for a newly built home.
 Many times, an appraisal is necessary before a bank will issue a loan to begin construction, so getting every ounce of value out of your property’s design plan can help you get a better loan or even get approved in the first place.

 Be familiar with the way your appraiser must go about forecasting value for a planned custom home.
-Your home builder will probably have a working relationship with at least one real estate appraiser, so making sure that your home builder gets involved in the process is a strong step towards ensuring a favorable appraisal.
-Also, make sure that you are up front with your bank about your home and don’t embellish on the property’s features.
+Your home builder will probably have a working relationship with at least one real estate appraiser, so making sure that your home builder gets involved in the process is a strong step toward ensuring a favorable appraisal.
+Also, make sure that you are upfront with your bank about your home and don’t embellish the property’s features.
 A big disparity in the loan amount and the appraised value can raise questions about the project.

 Your appraiser has the difficult job of forecasting demand and what a buyer might pay for a home that has not even been built yet.
 Understanding that and understanding that other homes in the area will likely drive your price will help you get a better grasp on the appraisal process and perhaps save your nails from too much biting.